Last Updated on February 16, 2023 by Editorial Team

 1. Multiplication of the day

-The students can make columns like Dodging Numbers, Adding and Dividing as operations to reach the solution of 5×6.
+The students can make columns like Dodging Numbers, Adding, and Dividing as operations to reach the solution of 5×6.
 Thus, these are some of the processes they get to know to solve a simple one-digit multiplication.
-This activity is better option than memorizing the table of 6 or 5.
+This activity is a better option than memorizing the table of 6 or 5.

 2. Using think boards

-In think boards activity, the teacher chooses a multiplication problem and makes it the center of the think board.
+In the think board activity, the teacher chooses a multiplication problem and makes it the center of the think board.
 This central part is surrounded by four zones.
 These zones depict strategies to solve the multiplication problem and various problems that can be conceived using the central multiplication problem.

 For example, the teachers can name the zones as – Product of a x b, Addition of a ‘b’ times, Examples of a x b (they can even write word problems in examples), A common example of a x b from the surrounding.
 Thus, the teachers can employ strategy no 1 of taking references from surroundings to build number sense to groom the students into multiplication experts.